Online course led by a certified and experienced permaculture teacher

 - Learn how to connect with people and projects in your community

-- Present your design to your teacher and fellow learners
+- Share your design with your teacher and fellow learners

 Price £190 non-members / £152 members